 After collecting the information, it needs to be organized, evaluated, and synthesized.
 This often means noting the key points of various sources and tying them together in a way that is meaningful or beneficial to your organization’s practices.
 Keep in mind that no boss wants a stack of articles; she wants a short synthesis of what is in those articles and what it may mean to the organization.
 Think relevance, connectivity, and brevity.

 After synthesizing the information, it needs to be distributed to key players and stakeholders.
-Making sure that everyone has access to the same information is a key to productive teamwork.
+Making sure that everyone on the team has access to the same information is a key to productive teamwork.
+However, do keep in mind that sharing certain proprietary information may require the approval of higher ups.

 Deeper analysis and research happens at this step, so if shortcuts were taken in evaluating or synthesizing the information then it will most likely be exposed at this point.
 It pays to be exhaustive in your research and critical in your analysis before involving others.